-An outcome of the research
+Outcomes of the research

-First sketch of a performance
+2. Sketch of a performance

-Through the process of researching, Waiting ROOM becomes a performance that deals with the theme Otherness through mixed-media symbolism.
+Through the process of researching, Waiting Room becomes a performance that deals with the theme Otherness through mixed-media symbolism.
 It explores somatic movements in relationship to technology, situated environment and human conditions - working as a red thread that connects the entire performance.
 The performance depicts seemly absurd realities that share similarities to our current environment.

 It is an open play constructed by a community of people.